HKultalahti/Bioinformatics_portfolio/Kruskal-Wallis/Readme.md

 ### Checking distribution with Shapiro-Wilk

+🖇️ R scripts for this stage found in this folder

 > [!IMPORTANT]
 > H₀ = data is normally distributed\
 > H₁ = data is not normally distibuted